We’re all after a good night’s sleep – it’s not only good for our health and wellbeing, but our sanity too.

 Wear ear plugs

-Sometimes there’s nothing for it but to wear them.
-Go for a high-quality pair that cancels out the noise rather than muffles it.
+Sometimes there’s nothing for it but to wear ear plugs.
+Go for a high-quality pair that cancels out the noise, rather than those which simply muffle it, or fall out in the middle of the night.